jack-tol/arXivGPT/README.md

 Welcome to the GitHub repository for **arXivGPT**, a project leveraging Retrieval-Augmented Generation (RAG) to help students, enthusiasts, and researchers understand and consume the latest research published on arXiv.

 arXivGPT is a ConversationAI Product.
-For more information. visit https://conversationai.io.
+For more information, visit https://conversationai.io.

 ## About